younas-bangash/global.hackathon/Teams/Chips/ABOUT.md

 Project
 ------

 Ops.
 I still have no idea.
-Just want to build something simple and usefull as paper.
+Just want to build something simple and useful as a paper.